UVRSABI/uvrsabi-instructions/docs/source/dataCollection.rst

 Fig.(c) shows the roof mode, where UAV was flown at a fixed altitude with a downward-facing camera so as to capture the rooftops of the subject buildings.
 The roof mode helps in tackling occlusions due to vegetation and other physical structures.

-.. raw:: html
+.. .. raw:: html
-   <iframe src="https://www.youtube.com/embed/8Z18p_jvuFQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+..    <iframe src="https://www.youtube.com/embed/8Z18p_jvuFQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+..  youtube:: dQw4w9WgXcQ
 Plan Shape and Roof Area Estimation
 -------------------------------------
 For estimating the plan shape and roof area, the drone was flown with the downward-facing camera over the roof, at constant height.